nvmarpita/-olist-ecommerce-sql-analysis/README.md

 # From Orders to Insights: SQL Analysis of 100K+ Olist Transactions

 ## Project Overview:
-The Brazilian E-commerce (Olist) dataset is a real-world transactional dataset published by Olist, one of Brazil’s largest online marketplaces.
+The Brazilian E-commerce (Olist) dataset is a real-world transactional dataset published by Olist, one of Brazil's largest online marketplaces.
 It contains over 100,000 orders from 2016–2018 across nine interconnected tables, including customers, orders, products, sellers, payments, reviews, and geolocation.
-This project uses the dataset to perform business analysis using advanced SQL techniques including window functions, CTEs, and conditional aggregation, and data analysis on a real-world
+This project uses the dataset to perform business analysis using advanced SQL techniques including window functions, CTEs, and conditional aggregation.
-e-commerce dataset.

 ## Dataset Source:
 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 ## Tools Used: